spacemeshos/go-spacemesh/README.md

 - We adhere to the go standard formatting.
 Run `go fmt` before pushing any code
 - Get in touch with @avive about how best to contribute
 - Your code must be commented using [go commentary](https://golang.org/doc/effective_go.html#commentary)
+- You can add your your name and email to AUTHORS when submitting a Pull Request.

 - **Have fun hacking away our blockchain future!**

 Few things you can do right now to help out: